What is preconception counseling?

 - Any medications you may currently be taking.

 - Your OB/GYN history: During the discussion of your medical history, your doctor will ask you about your OB/GYN history.
-Some STDs and vaginal infections can affect a woman’s ability to conceive.
+Some STIs and vaginal infections can affect a woman’s ability to conceive.
 Your doctor may do cervical cultures or blood tests to make sure there are no infections that could cause issues during conception or pregnancy.
 Specific topics your provider may discuss include:

 - Lifestyle: A healthy lifestyle is very important during pregnancy.
 This includes a balanced and nutritious diet, exercise, and stopping any drug use and smoking, as well as exposure to any environmental hazards.